-Kayla Gates (Raleigh Holmes) returns home from college when her parents move in to the dream house that her father Tim (Jonathan Silverman - Swinging with the Finkels) and mother Susan (Lori Loughlin - Soldier's Love Story) always wanted.
-What they don't realise is they are not alone as hiding in their attic is Aldon Webber (Steven Weber - The Twelve Days of Christmas Eve) the previous owner who when his children died in the pool had a nervous breakdown and was forced to let go of the house by the bank which Tim works for when he didn't keep up the payments.
-But when strange things start to happen from the bins getting put out with no one doing it to the TV turning it self on in the middle of the night the Gates family begin to realise they are in danger, they just don't realise how much danger they are in.
+Kayla Gates (Raleigh Holmes) returns home from college when her parents move in to the dream house that her father, Tim (Jonathan Silverman - Swinging with the Finkels), and mother, Susan (Lori Loughlin - Soldier's Love Story), always wanted.
+What they don't realise is they are not alone as hiding in their attic is Aldon Webber (Steven Weber - The Twelve Days of Christmas Eve), the previous owner of the house who when his children died had a nervous breakdown and was forced to let go of the house by the bank when he didn't keep up the payments.
+But when strange things start to happen, from the bins getting put out with no one doing it to the TV turning it self on in the middle of the night, the Gates family begin to realise they are in danger, they just don't realise how much danger they are in.

 As "Crawlspace", which is also known as "The Attic", started and I saw the words "Inspired by True Events" I had mixed feelings because far too often I have watched true event/true story movies only to watch something which is generic and formula driven.
 But then the cast in "Crawlspace" with Steven Weber and Lori Loughlin attracted me as did the basic premise.
 The whole idea of a troubled previous tenant living in secret in an attic and spooking the family who have moved in is full of potential to be a horrifying movie which will make you sleep uneasy at night.